ebonnal/streamable/README.md

 All operations also accept coroutine/async functions: you can pass `httpx.AsyncCient.get` to `.map` and the concurrency will happen via the event loop instead of threads.

-If you are within an async context you can replace `pipeline()` by `await pipeline` to consume the full stream as an `AsyncIterable` without collecting elements.
-If you are in a sync context, keep `pipeline()`, the `.map` concurrency will happen via a temporary event loop spawned for the duration of the iteration.
+If you are within an async context you can replace `pipeline()` by `await pipeline` to consume the full stream as an `AsyncIterable` without collecting its elements.
+Within a sync context, keep `pipeline()` and the `.map` async concurrency will happen via a temporary event loop attached to the stream.

 <details><summary style="text-indent: 40px;">👀 show snippet</summary></br>